scalespeeder/DayZ-PC-Chernarus-Dinosaur-dbo_raptors-Mod-by-DeanosBeano-PC-Install-Instructions/readme.txt

 Many thanks to DeanosBeano for creating this amazing mod.
 Please visit his Discord and if you can, contribute to his projects: https://discord.gg/k4fuZtyDRu and sub to his YouTube: https://www.youtube.com/channel/UCy2259UHKx4awhMIkjT0lkQ

-Spawns three types of Raptors (only one at each spawn) at Chicken Spawns & Bear Spawns on Chernarus:
+Spawns below types of Raptors (only one at each spawn) at Chicken Spawns & Bear Spawns on Chernarus:

 dbo_raptor (medium size)
 dbo_raptorB (Juvenile, small)
 dbo_idrex (full size)
+dbo_tricero (Big!)
+dbo_trex (run!!!!)

 THIS IS NOT DEANOSBEANO'S OFFICIAL INSTALL INSTRUCTIONS AND IS NOT AFFILIATED WITH DEANOBEANO.